 You should not erase content altogether since content quality remains the biggest pull for customers you can get.
 However, according to Hubspot, 72% of customers like to see a video before they decide on a service or product.
 So, your best solution is a finely tuned combination of the two.

 Are you ready to make vivid travelers your regular customers and create unforgettable experiences for them to enjoy?
 These tricks should help you achieve that, so it is time to get started!

-Tiffany Harper is a talented writer from New York, an extremely active woman, and a real leader.
+This is a guest post by Tiffany Harper.
+Tiffany is a talented writer from New York, an extremely active woman, and a real leader.
 She began her career as a journalist in the publishing house and later proceeded it as writer and editor.
-Now she works as an experienced freelance writer, mostly in business, technology and education areas.
-Please do not hesitate to contact her on Google+ or Twitter.
+Now she works as an experienced freelance writer with UK CareersBooster, Paper Writing Pro and Do My Writing, mostly in business, technology and education areas.
+Please do not hesitate to contact her on Twitter.